sayanarijit/regex-search.xplr/README.md

 Since version `v0.19.4`, xplr search will default to [native fuzzy matching](https://github.com/sayanarijit/xplr/pull/511).

-This plugin is for people who prefer the old regex based filtered search because it provides more control and advanced use cases.
+This plugin is for people who prefer the old regex based filtered search because it allows more control for advanced use cases.

 ## Installation